Monday, December 31, 2012

 Cute Jeans

 It's funny what you notice about a person.
-For me it's usually something that a person (especially if it's a female) is wearing or their hair or shoes or earrings--I know that I sound shallow.
+For me, it's usually something a person (especially if it's a woman) is wearing—their hair, shoes, or earrings.
+I know that I sound shallow.
 And that's not really what I'm getting at here.
 What I'm trying to say is that I notice people.
 I tend to gravitate towards certain types.
 You know, the folks that I might have something in common with.
-It really doesn't matter what it is specifically that I notice.
+It really doesn't matter what, specifically, I notice.
 It's just that something will catch my eye and then--well then, it's usually because God has put them in my line of sight for a reason.
 Such is the case of what happened the other day.

 We happened to be attending the same seminar when I looked over and noticed her jeans at the registration desk.
 They were so cute, I loved them and wondered where she had bought them.
-As we all moved into the large classroom to begin our lecture time I looked over to see her at the table right next to mine.
+As we all moved into the large classroom to begin our lecture time, I looked over to see her at the table right next to mine.
 Coincidence?
 I think not!
-And when we both happened to get up and go to get coffee at the same time I thought I'd compliment her on her awesome jeans.
+And when we both happened to get up and go to get coffee at the same time, I thought I'd compliment her on her awesome jeans.
 Well, we had an instant connection.
-It seems we both love fashion and we both love to shop.
-I then told her about a couple of cute little boutiques that I had found in my many shopping travels and wrote the addresses on a piece of paper for her.
+It seems we both love fashion and love to shop.
+I then told her about a couple of cute little boutiques I had found during my many shopping trips and wrote the addresses on a piece of paper for her.
 We were both happy to have found each other.
 New friends via cute jeans.

 I realize that I might not ever see her again.
 I know that sometimes God brings people into our lives for just a few short minutes or even a few short hours.
-Sometimes He brings them into our lives for a season and then again sometimes He brings them into our lives for a lifetime.
+Sometimes He brings them into our lives for a season, and sometimes for a lifetime.
 Either way--I'm ready.
 I'm ready to be used, to pray, to serve, and to live for Him.
-I am also happy that He uses simple things to get my attention--cute jeans, that's all it took.
+I am also happy that He uses simple things to get my attention — cute jeans; that's all it took.
 Wow, I am a little shallow now that I think about it. :)

 Tuesday, October 9, 2012